YaaQ/SFE-Ready/QID-3431-SFElikarch1/README.md

 Submitted : Wed, July 22 2015 by quantomas

 Input:
-- FALSE: number of simulations
+- n: number of simulations
 - alpha: true parameter for ARCH(1) process

 Example : An example is produced for n=100 and alpha=0.5.